Skip to main content

 Typical dose range: 100–300 mcg injected subcutaneously 2–3× daily (morning, afternoon, before bed).

-2026 regulatory note: Ipamorelin was referred to the FDA's Pharmacy Compounding Advisory Committee in September 2024 and is among the peptides expected to return to Category 1.
+2026 regulatory note: Ipamorelin was referred to the FDA's Pharmacy Compounding Advisory Committee in September 2024 and is among the peptides removed from Category 2 in the April 15, 2026 announcement.

 CJC-1295 (with DAC)